Gail Laughlin: Career

 Laughlin was the first woman from Maine to practice law.
 Her office in New York did not thrive with the challenges she had hoped to face.
 She was offered and accepted a job by Colonel Albert Clark, the man responsible for publishing her speech in the American Economist, to inspect the working conditions of domestic servants with the United States Industrial Commission.
 It was her job to inspect, observe, and report on the working conditions of those employed in domestic service in an attempt to improve the working conditions of employees.
 After two years of research she published a twenty-eight-page report for the United States Industrial Commission outlining the injustices that women of multiple demographics faced in domestic service.
 Laughlin learned that women were being paid less than men for equal work and faced many unreasonable demands.

-Her work with the United States Industrial Commission inspired her to devote some of her life the Women's suffrage movement.
-She spent the next four years of her life (1902-1906) campaigning for the National American Woman Suffrage Association.
+Her work with the Industrial Commission inspired her to devote some of her life the Women's suffrage movement.
+She spent the next four years of her life (1902–1906) campaigning for the National American Woman Suffrage Association.
 Laughlin traveled the west promoting the vote and equal rights for women.
-In 1906 she landed in Denver, Colorado where they had the right to vote since 1893.
-She opened her second law office in Denver in 1906.
-She spent her time in Denver serving on eleven city and state boards.
-During her time in Colorado, she befriended Dr. Marguerite Sperry who convinced her to return to Marguerite's native California.
-The two were life partners from 1903 until 1919 when Dr. Sperry died.
-Sperry's ashes are buried with Laughlin in Maine.
+In California, Laughlin worked as a suffrage organizer working alongside Mary Simpson Sperry who was the president of the California Women's Suffrage Association.
+Sperry's daughter, Dr. Mary Austin Sperry, became Laughlin's romantic partner.
+In 1907, Laughlin and Sperry moved to Denver, Colorado, where Laughlin opened her second law office.
+She served on eleven city and state boards in Denver.
+Laughlin and Sperry moved back to California in 1914.